 Car: Drive south on the 307 highway from Playa Del Carmen.
 You will pass Puerto Aventuras and about 5 minutes past there you will see the main entrance to Barceló Hotel on the left.
 On the right are four separate cenotes to visit.
 You will see the sign on the right and enter the dirt road.
 You will come to a small building where you pay and get wrist bands.
 Parking is ample.

-Entry is 100 pesos per adult.
-Note: This recently changed from 60 pesos.
+Entry is 200 pesos per adult.
 This now matches some of the other local cenotes that think this is a good price to charge guest for.

 Open Sunday-Friday from 7:00am-5:00pm Closed Saturdays.